 - Preheat the oven to 300º F. Cover two 9 x 13 baking dishes with parchment paper.
 Use a colander to drain the buckwheat - chia mixture.
 Place all the other dry ingredients into a large mixing bowl: cinnamon, protein powder, almond meal, hemp nuts, sunflower seeds, pumpkin seeds, almonds, coconut flakes, and cacao.
 Stir in the drained buckwheat mixture.

 Mix and Bake:

-- Now pour the wet ingredients into the mixture, and stir until completely mixed.
-Bake for 1 hour 15 minutes, stirring every 15 or 20 minutes.
+- Pour the sauce over the mixture in the large bowl and stir well.
+Put into a baking pan and bake for about 1 hour 15 minutes or until slightly browned.
+Open the oven briefly and stir every 15 to 20 minutes.
+I set a timer for this.
 Granola burns easily, so keep an eye on it.
-When your time is up, the granola may seem soggy.
+When your time is up, the granola may seem soft.
 Don't worry, it will crisp as it cools.
-Remove from the oven and allow to cool 30 minutes.
+Remove from the oven and allow to cool.
 Store in covered glass jars for 3 months at room temperature, or if you prefer, in the refrigerator.

 ©Copyright Jane Barthelemy 2012

 Before baking it will be mushy.
 While baking stir every 20 minutes to break up any clumps.
 When it cools it will get crispy.